 It’s also important to seek medical care if the following apply to you or a loved one with pneumonia:

-• you’re aged 65 years and over
+• you’re 65 years old or older

 • your child is 2 years of age or under